1955 Great Plains tornado outbreak: Braman, Oklahoma/Geuda Springs–Oxford–Udall–Atlanta, Kansas

-Other tornadoes
+Other tornadoes and further notes

 In addition to the F5 tornadoes, NWS officials confirmed an additional F2 tornado near Tonkawa which may have been either part of the Blackwell tornado or a satellite tornado.
 Other tornadoes in the region occurred on May 27 near the same region but did little damage.
 Among them were those produced by a thunderstorm which traveled through the Oklahoma City, Oklahoma area, where it produced weak tornadoes with minimal damage in the towns of Norman and Chickasha.

 Another deadly tornado occurred south of Woodward and at Cheyenne in Roger Mills County in southwestern Oklahoma, killing two people.
 This storm originated from the Texas Panhandle.
 The final tornado in the hardest-hit region occurred during the early morning hours of May 26 when a weak tornado occurred in Salisaw in Sequoyah County near the Arkansas border.

 Numerous tornadoes occurred across the Midwestern states from Arkansas to Illinois.
 The strongest tornado was located near the Little Rock area but no fatalities were reported with this tornado or any other on May 26.
+While filming the movie Picnic, during filming of the actual picnic scenes in Halstead, Kansas, a tornado swept through the area, forcing the cast and crew to take cover.
+While the storm spared the set, it devastated the nearby town of Udall and the film crew drove their trucks and equipment there to help clean up the damage.
+Actress Rosalind Russell, one of the stars of the film, agreed to appear during a baseball game in Wichita to cast the opening pitch and make a plea for funds to help the tornado victims.